pulumi/docs/content/docs/reference/pkg/python/pulumi_aws/elasticloadbalancing/_index.md

 P256 and P384 curves.
 Using a certificate signed by a key using a different curve could produce the error <code class="docutils literal notranslate"><span class="pre">ERR_SSL_VERSION_OR_CIPHER_MISMATCH</span></code> in your browser.</p>
-<p>Deprecated: aws.elasticloadbalancing.LoadBalancer has been deprecated in favour of aws.elb.LoadBalancer</p>
 <dl class="field-list simple">
 <dt class="field-odd">Parameters</dt>
 <dd class="field-odd"><ul class="simple">